 - fees for employee time required to satisfy the request

-- No copying fee will be charge for records provided in electronic form
+- No copying fee will be charged for records provided in electronic form

 - Publicly available records - The Town of Princeton maintains a website at www.town.princeton.ma.us with many documents that are available for inspection, downloading, or printing.
 If those records are requested the requestor will be referred to the website unless the requestor does not have the ability to receive or access information electronically.